 Part 2 – Listening to Dolby Atmos

 In Atmos in Logic Pro – Part 1, we talked about how to set up an Atmos project in Logic Pro to start testing the format.
-In Part 2, we’ll talk more about Dolby Atmos in speakers but also how to set up Atmos as a system-wide audio format on your computer.
+In Part 2, we’ll talk more about how to listen to Dolby Atmos in speakers but also how to set up Atmos as a system-wide audio format on your computer.
 Explore all articles about Dolby Atmos!

 To play music in Atmos from your Mac, you need to set up the right configuration.
 Here’s how to do it: